Nissan SR20 Forum Nissan SR20 Forum Header Right

 (Closed) Group Buy thread.

-Originally Posted by Chriscar from closed Group Buy Thread
+Chriscar from closed Group Buy Thread said:

 I'd like to thank Mike Kojima for helping us with the initial design parameters of these great springs, and for his continued support.
 Mike was kind enough to get a set of B13 Hyperco’s into the hands of Dave Coleman of Sport Compact Car Magazine, which lead to an excellent write-up and review in their April Issue.